pzhaojohnson/rna2drawer2-readme-preview/README.md

 Drawings can be saved using the `File`: `Save` menu button, which will cause a file with `.rna2drawer2` extension to be downloaded.
-This file with `.rna2drawer2` extension contains a complete representation of your drawing.
+This file with `.rna2drawer2` extension contains a complete representation of the drawing.
 By default, the downloaded file will appear in your downloads folder, though this can be changed by changing the corresponding setting in your web browser.